SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 </tr>
 <tr>
 <td align="left">Login alias</td>
 <td align="left">In addition to the user name, an optional alias can be provided to be used to log on.
 In contrast to username, this alias may be changed if required.
-User alias is not usable with MQTT configuration or REST templates.</td>
+User alias is not supported for devices.</td>
 </tr>
 <tr>
 <td align="left">Active</td>